 •Results are robust — in exclusion sensitivity analysis 24 of 49 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 •This analysis combines the results of several different antiandrogens.
 Results for individual treatments may vary.

 •No treatment, vaccine, or intervention is 100% effective and available.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
-Multiple treatments are typically used in combination, and other treatments may be more effective.
+Multiple treatments are typically used in combination, and other treatments are more effective.
 Only 18% of antiandrogen studies show zero events with treatment.

 Antiandrogens reduce risk for COVID-19 with very high confidence for mortality, ventilation, hospitalization, recovery, viral clearance, and in pooled analysis, high confidence for ICU admission and cases, and very low confidence for progression.
 This analysis combines the results of several different antiandrogens.